 Sophie Wong was appointed Director in May 2017.
-She has a Masters Degree in Brain and Mind Sciences from the University of Sydney and is currently undertaking a professional doctorate in management at the University of Hertfordshire, UK.
+She has a Masters Degree in Brain and Mind Sciences from the University of Sydney and a professional doctorate in management from the University of Hertfordshire, UK.

 George Kemp

 George Kemp was appointed Director in March 2019.
 He is a Chartered Accountant and Chairman of the Prince of Wales Hospital Foundation.